It is a data collection initiative to help better understand and serve the student population.

 For further details, see the Student Census - Privacy Protection and User Rights Statements page.

 No, data can be used for operational purposes only and not for any other purpose, including to affect any academic evaluation or disciplinary action.

 Responses will never be used to affect any academic evaluation or disciplinary action or in any future admissions decisions, nor will any information about you ever be shared with your instructors, supervisors, or fellow students.

 No, data can be used for operational purposes only and not for any other purpose, including research or marketing.

 Your individual responses containing any personally identifiable information will never be shared with any internal or external bodies.

-Faculties and administrative units can request more granular data than what is publicly reported.
+Faculties, administrative units, and student leaders can request more granular data than what is publicly reported for operational purposes only and in pursuit of EDI objectives.
 All requests for data from the Student Census are subject to review and require approval by the Registrar.
 Access the Student Census data request form.